 Gamelan, a term for various types of orchestras played in Indonesia,is the main element of Indonesian traditional music.
 In Bali, orchestras of tuned gongs, bronze kettles, bronze metallophones, bamboo xylophones, drums, cymbals and flutes fill the night air with animated music.
 UNT students explore this unique musical genre of Balinese Gamelan weekly and present concerts and clinics every semester.
 The UNT Gamelan orchestra has unique carvings on the frames, which includes scenes from the Indian epic, the Ramayana, adding to the performance enjoyment.

-The Indian percussion ensemble developed in South India as early as the 4th century B.C. due to the availability of a wide variety of percussion instruments.
-These instruments include Mridangam, Ghatam, Kanjira, and Morsing.
-Traditionally, the ensemble is improvisatory in nature with a healthy spirit of competition among the performers.
-An "Avanaddha Kutapa," consisting of 24 drummers, is still performing during important rituals in the Temple of Tooth in Kandy, Ceylon.
-The ensemble performs compositions based on Karnatic music, a South Indian microtonal, modal art form which is built upon a highly developed theoretical foundation, with melody and rhythm as its two vectors.
+The Indian percussion ensemble developed in South India due to the availability of a wide variety of percussion instruments and used in temple rituals.
+These instruments are different in every state.
+There are specific rhythms assigned to different rituals.
+As the Karnatic (South Indian) music adapted a concert format during the early 20thcentury, instruments such as Mridangam (Two headed barrel drum), Kanjira (Frame drum), Ghatam (Clay pot), Morsing (Jew’s harp) and Konnakol (Vocal percussion) developed into an ensemble, improvisatory in nature with a healthy spirit of competition among the performers..
+The ensemble performs compositions based on Karnatic music, a South Indian microtonal, modal art form, built upon a highly developed theoretical foundation, with melody and rhythm as its two vectors.

 Steel drum bands, a trademark of the Caribbean, are rapidly growing in popularity in the United States.
 These bands originated in Trinidad where groups participating in Carnival activities played on paint cans and oil barrels, which have tuned areas beaten into their surfaces.
 The various sets of drums, which are constructed by hand from 55-gallon oil drums, comprise a family of soprano, alto, tenor, and bass voices.
 Since their creation, steel drum construction has become a highly developed art form.
 Today, the "pan" is a legitimate, versatile instrument capable of expressing delicate passages in classical music as well as in traditional upbeat calypso marches and popular dance music.
 In 1982, UNT became one of the first universities to start a steel band program.
 UNT students currently have the opportunity to perform in two steel bands.